Dynamic modelling and evaluation of preclinical trials in acute leukaemia: Discussion and conclusion

 \section{Discussion and conclusion}

-We investigate whether incorporating mechanistic knowledge makes the detection of differences between underlying processes more reliable than a statistical test.
-We relate our analysis to gene knockouts in PDX samples of acute leukaemia as part of preclinical research.
-To describe the growth of leukaemia cell populations and to detect cell growth-inhibiting effects, we apply an exponential and a logistic growth model.
-We compare their detection performance with paired $t$-tests, which are often applied as standard, in several ways.
+We investigated whether incorporating mechanistic knowledge makes the detection of differences between underlying processes more reliable than a statistical test.
+We related our analysis to gene knockouts in PDX samples of acute leukaemia as part of preclinical research.
+To describe the growth of leukaemia cell populations and to detect cell growth-inhibiting effects, we applied an exponential and a logistic growth model.
+We compared their detection performance with paired $t$-tests, which are often applied as standard, in several ways.

-When applied to real data, we can observe that different detection methods lead to different results.
-However, in the absence of ground truth, this comparison does not yet allow us to determine which method is more reliable.
-In addition, the performance directly depends on the sample sizes.
-For that reason, we conduct a simulation study to compare the growth models with $t$-tests for analysing time-resolved data of a stochastic process related to gene modification experiments.
-Even though exponential growth is less suitable for describing and predicting population growth over a longer time period, our simulation study reveals that the exponential growth model performs well in evaluating the considered type of data sets.
-The model is less complex than the logistic growth model in terms of the number of parameters.
-Its parameters are easier to estimate and can be unambiguously identified more frequently.
-As a result, it adequately describes the course of the cell populations over the finite experimental time horizon and is suitable for experimental evaluation.
+When applied to real data, we could observe that different detection methods led to different results.
+However, in the absence of ground truth, this comparison did not yet allow us to determine which method was more reliable.
+In addition, the performance directly depended on sample sizes.
+For that reason, we conducted a simulation study to compare the growth models with $t$-tests for analysing time-resolved data of a stochastic process related to gene modification experiments.
+Our results indicated that the growth models performed well in evaluating the considered type of data sets.
+When modifications were present, the logistic model achieved higher detection rates, whereas the exponential growth model yielded fewer false-positive classifications in a scenario without imposed modification.

-The logistic growth model turns out to be too complex for the considered data type.
-Since the profile likelihoods of~$\theta_1^{(l)}$ and~$\theta_2^{(l)}$ are often flat around the estimates, only an $L_2$-constraint on the likelihood prevents extreme parameter estimates.
-This adaptation might explain the relatively high number of recognised modifications, both in the simulation study and for the experiments performed in PDX models, which needs to be taken into account when interpreting the evaluation results.
+Although the logistic growth model detected numerous effects and approximately reflected the data generating process, its parameters were more challenging to estimate for the considered data type.
+The profile likelihoods of the growth parameters -- particularly~$\theta_1^{(l)}=\lambda_1$ -- were often flat around the estimates, and only the $L_2$-constraint on the likelihood prevented extreme parameter estimates.
+This should be taken into account when interpreting both the evaluation results and, in particular, specific parameter estimates.